Compiled by Travis Barton, December 2011

 In 2018 the Downtown Business Improvement District replaced all the bulbs with LED versions for energy conservation and longevity.

 The Green spider was rebuilt for the 2022 holiday season after it fell due to high winds at the 2021 Christmas Stroll.
-In 2023, BID Board voted to replace the tinsel on the other three spiders over the next several years, the Red spider will be new and shiny for the 2023 holiday season!
+In 2023, BID Board voted to replace the tinsel on the other three spiders over the next several years.
+The Red spider was replaced in 2023 and the Gold spider will be making it's grand reveal this year!

-The lights are lit during the Bozeman Christmas Stroll by Santa Claus who magically lights them with a firework after singing a Christmas song.
+The lights are lit during the Annual Christmas Stroll by Santa Claus who magically lights them with a firework after singing a Christmas song.

 There has generally been a firefighter assigned to oversee the decoration process which begins around September and ends in January.
 Those would include: